PFAS Health Effects

 General Immune Suppression

 Beyond vaccine response, PFAS appear to broadly suppress immune function.
 Studies have found associations between PFAS exposure and reduced counts of natural killer cells and other immune cells involved in fighting infection and cancer.
-PFAS exposure has also been linked to increased susceptibility to infection in some populations.
-Research on PFAS and autoimmune conditions including inflammatory bowel disease is ongoing, with mixed findings.

 Outcome